liaochunyang/kernelMO/README.md

 | Vanilla Kernel |   7.43%   | 15.8%   | 43.0%   |
 | Framework 2   | 6.13% | 4.57%   | 8.36%  |

+## Data description

+Please see each folder to find data descriptions.

 ## To do list: